Frequently Asked Questions

 Q - The learners we are hoping to work with are very reluctant to engage with us because of their culture.
 How can we reach them?

 A - It always pays to be aware of how your centre is positioned in relation to the communities around it.
 If there is a particular group in the community who you are hoping to work with, do they know about your centre and your provision?
 Would they feel comfortable coming in for help?
 If the answer to those questions is no then it’s important to understand how you raise awareness of your centre and provide an environment which makes your learner feel at ease.
 Working in partnership with local organisations is another good way of engaging learners, for example holding open days at local temples, mosques and churches can help learners get to know you in an environment where they feel safe.
-For more top tips on how to engage learners and develop partnerships, look out for our ESOL toolkit which we hope to publish by September.
+For more top tips on how to engage learners and develop partnerships, read our Community ESOL Handbook.

 Funding Requirements and Management Information

 Q - What is the delivery period for this project?

 A - The project will be delivered from 1 April 2018 - 31 March 2019

 Q - Can delivery run beyond March 2019?

 A - All targets should be delivered by 31st March 2019.
 Should there be any issues with these time frames, please contact firstname.lastname@example.org.